-The ability of NIFCA to plan in the long term is influenced particularly by financial constraints, including the prevailing level of financial certainty and secondly by the national/strategic situation in relation to inshore fisheries and the marine environment, particularly the continued changes due to Brexit and the lasting effects of the Covid-19 pandemic.
+The ability of NIFCA to plan in the long term is influenced particularly by financial constraints, including the prevailing level of financial certainty and secondly by the national/strategic situation in relation to inshore fisheries and the marine environment, particularly the continued changes due to Brexit and the lasting effects of the Covid-19 pandemic and latterly the increased cost of living crisis in particular with the huge increases in costs for energy and raw materials as a result of the ongoing conflict in Ukraine.

-In the former of the above two cases, a well-managed budget and reserves, with funding provided primarily by Northumberland County Council and North Tyneside Council (including "New Burdens Funding" supplied by DEFRA and hopefully continuing in 2022-23 at least at the level of previous years) gives the level of certainty required to operate an effective budget and plan for the year ahead, whilst being aware of contingencies which may arise outside of the control of the Authority and for which a reasonable level of financial provision is made in the Authority budget.
+In the former of the above three cases, a well-managed budget and reserves, with funding provided primarily by Northumberland County Council and North Tyneside Council (including "New Burdens Funding" supplied by Defra and confirmed at least at the level of previous years) to 24/25 and additional funding streams "RDEL" (revenue delivery) gives the level of certainty required to operate an effective budget and plan for the year ahead, whilst being aware of contingencies which may arise outside of the control of the Authority and for which a reasonable level of financial provision is made in the Authority budget.

 Together with a strong workforce, support of our knowledgeable membership and strong relationships with partner agencies and stakeholders, the Authority is thus in an excellent position to undertake its function in the year ahead.
 In doing that and looking further ahead still, the Authority is also always conscious of the constant financial pressure faced by IFCA's principle funders, their constituent local authorities.
-However, the Authority will continue to plan beyond 2022-23 as much as possible, also taking account of the fact that confirmation is awaited regarding the continuation of New Burdens Funding by DEFRA beyond March 2022.
-In this situation, it is felt to be reasonable but difficult for the Authority to look ahead at least to the IFCA financial year 2023-24 and the foreseeable range of possibilities which there may then be in taking a strategic approach.
-In that regard, the Authority is particularly conscious of the Joint Fisheries Statement being developed by Defra and the UK devolved Governments under the provisions of the Fisheries Act 2020 and for confirmation by November 2022; and Fisheries Management Plans which will be being developed in the months which lie ahead.
+However, the Authority will continue to plan beyond 2023-24 as much as possible, confirmation regarding the continuation of New Burdens Funding by DEFRA until 24/25 has been agreed.
+In this situation, it is felt to be reasonable but difficult for the Authority to look ahead at least to the IFCA financial year 2024-25 and the foreseeable range of possibilities which there may then be in taking a strategic approach.

-The Authority is also conscious of DEFRA's 25 Year Environment Plan and its relevance to IFCAs, which will be particularly considered and advised upon by the Authority's Environmental Officers on an ongoing basis.
-NIFCA in its work will also in the years ahead support the Defra objectives of a smooth and orderly transition following Brexit, a cleaner, healthier environment, benefiting people and the economy (regarding which we will work to support cleaner, healthier, more productive and biologically diverse seas and support a sustainable seafood sector), support the objective of world leading food and farming industry (so far as applicable to the NIFCA remit), support the objective of a rural economy in the marine sector that works for everyone, contributing to national productivity, prosperity and wellbeing and also support the objective of a nation better protected against floods, animal and plant diseases and other hazards, with strong response and recovery capabilities (again, so far as applicable to the NIFCA remit).
-At the same time NIFCA has demonstrated the ability to adapt and respond appropriately in the most extreme and unusual of circumstances (ie. the Covid-19 pandemic) and will continue to do so.
+In that regard, the Authority is particularly conscious of the Joint Fisheries Statement by Defra and the UK devolved Governments under the provisions of the Fisheries Act 2020 and the announcement of Fisheries Management Plans which are currently in development.
+The Authority is also conscious of Defra's 25 Year Environment Plan and its relevance to IFCAs, which will be particularly considered and advised upon by the Authority's Environmental Officers on an ongoing basis.
+NIFCA in its work will also in the years ahead support the Defra objectives with additional RDEL funding to support those policy objectives, a cleaner, healthier environment, benefiting people and the economy (regarding which we will work to support cleaner, healthier, more productive and biologically diverse seas and support a sustainable seafood sector), support the objective of world leading food and farming industry (so far as applicable to the NIFCA remit), support the objective of a rural economy in the marine sector that works for everyone, contributing to national productivity, prosperity and wellbeing and also support the objective of a nation better protected against floods, animal and plant diseases and other hazards, with strong response and recovery capabilities (again, so far as applicable to the NIFCA remit).
+At the same time NIFCA has demonstrated the ability to adapt and respond appropriately in the most extreme and unusual of circumstances (ie. the Covid-19 pandemic).
 In addition, the provisions of the Environment Act 2021, as it may affect NIFCA and its remit, will be acted on and monitored where required.